Israel and Lebanon Hold Second Direct Talks in Naqoura

 ©Al-Markaziya

-Members of the ‘Pentalateral’ Forum convened for their 15th meeting in Naqoura on Friday to advance coordinated efforts supporting stability and a lasting cessation of hostilities, the U.S. Embassy in Lebanon announced in a press release.
+Earlier on Friday, members of the ‘Pentalateral’ Forum convened for their 15th meeting in Naqoura to advance coordinated efforts supporting stability and a lasting cessation of hostilities, the U.S. Embassy in Lebanon announced in a press release.

 The meeting was held by a special committee of representatives from the United States, France, Israel, Lebanon, and the UN peacekeeping force in Lebanon, UNIFIL.